AmberMurray/git-story/story.md

 Once upon a time there was a llama-corn-gator.
 It was bummed out, so it... decided to go get some food.
+Some delicious food!
+Like corn!